 As you can see, what makes estrogen “dominant” is not the absolute level of estrogen or progesterone but rather, the ratio and the relative level between estrogen and progesterone.

 To ensure optimal function of our endocrine system, our estrogen and progesterone need to be in balance and fall within a specific range of ratio.
 When this balance is off, various health conditions can be triggered.

 Health impacts of estrogen dominance

-Estrogen dominance can also be a contributing factor to many chronic health conditions like autoimmune conditions, diabetes, heart disease, and fibromyalgia.
+Estrogen dominance can also contribute to chronic health conditions like autoimmune conditions, diabetes, heart disease, and fibromyalgia.

 Estrogen dominance is also associated with symptoms like

 Mood swings, anxiety, depression